veshei/cs4550-summer1-2018-react-1020/README.md

 # Setup Instructions
 1. Open up terminal on your computer
-2. Navigate to the folder where you want to clone the Springboot repository
+2. Navigate to the directory where you want to clone the React repository
 3. Get the SSH key or HTTPS web url from 'https://github.com/veshei/cs4550-summer1-2018-react-1020'
 4. Clone the base react repository with the command: